axioxmedia/ncm-studio/README.md

 **Packed via Axiox Media**

-A local, browser-only wizard that decrypts NetEase Cloud Music `.ncm` containers and writes the original MP3 or FLAC payload.
+A local, browser-only wizard that decrypts `.ncm` containers and writes the original MP3 or FLAC payload.

 [中文说明](README.zh.md)